ontologymachine/research/TechLab/LocalEverything/study.md

+# Study: Local Everything
+Enable a fluid dApp experience by running 'Everything' locally, with as few dependencies as possible.

 ## Problem:
 Currently dApps are created with:
 * Language specific Smart Contract abstraction layers for reading / writing data.
 (Arc.js, Colony.js, etc)